 Do you have to blanch celery before freezing?

-When you blanch food, you partially cook it in boiling water for a brief time.
-This helps slow the enzymes that causes lost flavor, color and texture.
-Blanching also washes off any bacteria that might be on the surface of the celery.
+When you blanch food, you partially cook it in boiling water for a brief time, and then plunge it into an ice bath to stop the cooking process.
+Blanching helps slow the enzymes that cause lost flavor, color, and texture.
+It also washes off any bacteria that might be on the surface of the celery.

 If you plan on using your celery in less than 3 months, you don’t need to blanch it at all.
 Just be sure to rinse it very well before freezing and cook before eating.